Deportation in the second Trump administration: Panama

 Panama agreed to accept US deportees from countries that US cannot deport directly to.
 These countries include Afghanistan, China, Iran, Pakistan, and Uzbekistan.
 Once in Panama, they are governed by Panamanian law and are treated as immigrants.
 Several have requested to be repatriated to their countries of origin.
 Panama is currently housing those who do not want to be repatriated in an immigrant camp.
 It is unclear what their further processing will involve.

-In late February 2025, lawyers representing immigrants being held in the Panamanian camp expressed concern that they had not been allowed to communicate with their clients, who they said had been flown out of the U.S. without being screened for asylum.
-Panamanian president José Raúl Mulino told a press conference he did not know why immigrants were being prevented from contacting legal counsel.
-On March 1 lawyers filed suit against Panama before the Inter-American Commission on Human Rights (IACHR) charging that the U.S. violated the group's asylum rights, challenging Panama's authority to detain them and asking for emergency orders that none of the detainees be deported to their countries of origin.
-A separate suit against DHS was anticipated.

 In the evening of February 12, 2025, the first of several U.S. military flights carrying deportees landed in Panama.
 President Mulino stated some 360 deportees/immigrants would arrive on these flights, be transferred to a camp in Darién and either repatriated or moved to still other countries at U.S. expense.
 The International Organization for Migration (IOM) stated it was providing support to these immigrants at Panama's request, as did the UN High Commissioner for Refugees.